rotationalio/geodistributed.systems/content/summer2021/_index.en.md

 description: "Details, notes, and questions from the Summer 2021 Reading Group."
 ---

+## Intelligent Distributed Systems Reading Group
+The inaugural Intelligent Distributed Systems Reading Group (IDSRG) will run from June 2021 through September 2021.
+Our goal is to survey the distributed systems literature with an eye towards thinking of how machine learning and data analysis might be used to make these systems more flexible.

 ## Session 1: The Promise and the Peril of Really Big Models

 **Date**: